galaxyproject/galaxy-hub/README.md

 ## Getting started

 First, make sure you have [Node](https://nodejs.org/en/) installed.
 Then, you'll need a package manager.
 These instructions use [yarn 1*](https://yarnpkg.com/), but there are equivalent commands for [npm](https://docs.npmjs.com/cli/v7/commands/npm).
-If you prefer the [Makefile](Makefile) targets (like `make watch`) those will also work and handle dependency management for you.

 <sup>*</sup> <small>Do not use Yarn 2.</small>